 It’s a new year, and that means it’s time for payroll administrators to get up to date on the latest changes to 401(k) match limits.
 Much remains the same, but there’s a few key updates you’ll need to take notice of.

-It’s a relatively small change, but it’s a change for payroll administrators to take notice of.
-As of November 2018, your employees’ contribution limits for their 401(k) increased to $19,000 from $18,500.
-The increase raises the total annual contribution amount (employee plus employer contribution) to $56,000 or 100% of the employee’s salary if they make less than that.
+In 2021, your employees’ contribution limits for their 401(k) will remain $19,500.
+However, the total annual contribution amount (employee plus employer contribution) will rise from $57,000 to $58,000 100% of the employee’s salary if they make less than that.
 Most companies typically offer 3-6% in matching funds, but there is no limit to the amount an employer can contribute as long as the annual cap isn’t reached.

 A very important aspect of your 401(k) program for you and your company’s employees to keep in mind: The total annual contribution amount is an individual limit meaning that it applies to all 401(k) plans an employee has.
 It’s important to make sure they’re keeping a close eye on their annual total if they have multiple accounts.

-No matter how much money an employee makes, only the first $280,000 is eligible for an employer match.
+No matter how much money an employee makes, only the first $290,000 is eligible for employer and employee contributions.
 This cap was put in place to help ensure retirement savings are equitable across the board for all employees.

 What’s a 401(k) Catch-Up Contribution?

 The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) created the catch-up contribution provision so older employees could set aside enough savings for retirement.
 Your employees who are 50 and older qualify to contribute an extra $6500 a year to their account.

 The IRS defines a highly compensated employee as:

 - Someone who owns more than 5% interest in the company regardless of how much compensation that person earned, or

 - Someone whose salary is $130,000 or greater